title

 Oct 13 It is believed that male and female partnership in reproduction has helped give species survivability.
 The BBC reports that many "asexual organisms have died out because they cannot adapt to changes in the natural world."
 The report describes an exception: a tiny sexless species known as a bdelloid rotifer.
 It has survived millions of years because it makes separate proteins from two different copies of a key gene.

-Oct 17 The After years of authoritarian rule the return of democracy is celebrated in Togo, which has concluded parliamentary elections in which all opposition parties participated.
+Oct 17 After years of authoritarian rule, the return of democracy is celebrated in Togo.
+Parliamentary elections have concludedin in which all opposition parties participated.

-Oct 17 U.S. influence in Iraq shows sign of decline as Iraq's government awards contracts to Iranian and Chinese companies to build power plants in Baghdad.
+Oct 17 US influence in Iraq shows signs of decline as Iraq's government awards contracts to Iranian and Chinese companies to build power plants in Baghdad.

-Oct 18 In Baghdad, two months of negotiating results in an 12-point agreement between local Sunni and Shiite leaders to end sectarian violence.
+Oct 18 In Baghdad, two months of negotiating results in a 12-point agreement between local Sunni and Shiite leaders to end sectarian violence.
 Participants in the agreement hope that it will keep military operations out of their neighborhoods.
-The U.S. military favors the agreement.
+The US military favors the agreement.

 Oct 21 Vice President Cheney says the Iranian regime "needs to know that if it stays on its present course, the international community is prepared to impose serious consequences.”